Tłuszcz

-Tłuszcz is an important railway junction.

 History

 Tłuszcz was founded in the 15th century.
 It was a royal village of Poland, administratively located in the Nur Land in the Masovian Voivodeship in the Greater Poland Province.

 During the Polish–Soviet War, in the night of 12–13 August 1920, Tłuszcz was the scene of a skirmish between the Poles and the invading Russians, part of the Battle of Warsaw (1920).

-Notable Crimes

-The Tłuszcz Rapist

-In the year 1783, a man named Alexander Gattner, who migrated from Kraków, Poland, Raped approximately 32 women and 23 men.
-He was only caught after the mask he used to conceal his identity slipped and his victim noticed him.
-He was then sentenced to death in May of 1788.
+During World War II Tłuszcz was occupied by Germany from 1939 to 1944.
+The occupiers removed pockets of Jews from the town, shot and killed many of the same, and segregated various Jewish populations away from Tłuszcz town limits.

+Rail

+The Tłuszcz railway station was established 1862.
+Modern stations on the line connect to multiple European destinations.